rockstor/rockstor-doc/ups-setup/ups_setup.rst

     :align: center

-Note in the above mouse over hint there is a web link to assist in driver selection.
-Repeated here for convenience:-
+Note in the above mouse over hint there is a web link to assist in driver selection; repeated here for convenience:-
 `Hardware Compatibility List <http://www.networkupstools.org/stable-hcl.html>`_

 .. _nut_netserver: